-Roofing including roof space

-Repair category 2

-Notes The roof coverings are original and are visibly weathered with pockets of moss growth noted along with collapsed plasterboard sarking within the roof space area.
-Roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
+Roofing including roof space Repair category 2 Notes The roof coverings are original and are visibly weathered, with pockets of moss growth noted along with cracked/chipped cement render details.
+There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
 Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.
 There was evidence of condensation within the roof void and improved ventilation is recommended.
+There is a flat roof over the front external door canopy and the garage.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.

-Rainwater fittings Repair category 1 Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Weathering was noted to external masonry along with cracked, bossed and chipped sections of render.
-Repairs will be required.
+Notes Weathering was noted to external masonry along with cracked and bossed sections of render.
+Repairs should be anticipated.